 Thematic Modules Module essay or lab report due dates Lab (16%) 1.
 Sound and Music The Lab report is due on Feb 26, Must pick one of the 23:59pm (at the end of reading 2.
 Light and Colour two topics week) Essay (16%) 3.
-Cell Phone The Essay is due on April 12, 4.
-Medical Physics Must pick one of the 23:59pm four topics 5.
+Cell Phone The Essay is due on April 12, Must pick one of the 4.
+Medical Physics 23:59pm four topics 5.
 Solar System and Beyond 6.
 Recent Advances

 For the lab report, a write up template will be provided.
+Just follow the template.
 The essay should be 800-1000 words.
 Both the essay and lab reports must be written using word processing software.
 Hand written essays will NOT be accepted and will be given zero mark.

 Essays or lab reports should be uploaded via BrightSpace.